 What is the Oregon Mortgage Lender Bond?

-The Oregon Department of Consumer and Business Services obliges companies to follow proper regulations by securing their mortgage lenders license.
+The Oregon Department of Consumer and Business Services obliges companies to follow proper regulations by securing their mortgage lenders licenses.
 The division also ensures that applicants files for a permit with the Nationwide Mortgage Licensing System (NMLS).
-The NMLS provides first time users with their instructions for state-licensed individuals.
+The NMLS provides first-time users with their instructions for state-licensed individuals.

 - $960 application fee

 - $100 NMLS fee

 For more information, you may visit Oregon’s Mortgage Lender Licensing page or their physical office.